AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 R6.1.1401 (10/4/2020)
 ======================

-- **Bug fix** When attaching an Insane Mode Spoke gateway to Transit Gateway, action succeed even though the underlying cloud provider peering (AWS PCX and Azure VNet Peering) failed.
+- **Bug fix** When attaching an Insane Mode Spoke gateway to Transit Gateway, the action succeeds even though the underlying cloud provider peering (AWS PCX and Azure VNet Peering) fails.
-- **Bug fix** Controller does not update the egress default route when Spoke gateways experiences a failover.
+- **Bug fix** Controller does not update the egress default route when Spoke gateways experience a failover.
 - **Bug fix** Enabling advertising transit CIDR breaks Azure transit network.
 - **Bug fix** Single AZ gateway replace function is broken.
 - **Enhancement** Improve IKEv2 compatibility with Cisco ASA when re-establishing a tunnel after it goes down without restarting the VPN service.